lat0s/FlossophyUI/README.md

 ```sh
 npm install
 ```
+4. Make sure in `vite.config.ts` points to the correct location of the API!!!
+If nothing goes wrong, and you were to use [this](https://github.com/lat0s/FlossophyREST) it should seamlessly work.
-4. Run the development server:
+5. Run the development server:
 ```sh
 npm run dev
 ```

-5. Open the application:
+6. Open the application:
 ```sh
 http://localhost:5173
 ```